5 MORE Ways To Stay Organized As A Writer Or Freelancer

 This is no different for your subscribers.
 The easiest way to achieve this is to think of your experience, knowledge, and findings as your product.
 As an online content creator, generosity first is always the way to go.
 By providing value to your subscribers, first, you’re essentially giving them a sample of the widely helpful content found all over your website and other social media platforms.
 Think of the value first approach as the sample lady at Costco.
 She’s the best, right?
 We love you, sample lady.
 Anyways, she is doing exactly what you should be doing and that’s providing you with value you first, so you’ll come back for more, later.
 Too bad you can’t come back for seconds of the samples.
 But if your content is truly helpful and relevant to the reader, they’ll be more than happy to subscribe—or as far as our analogy goes—pick up the full-size product.

 So how do you do this?
 Consider using freebies—free, downloadable content that is filled with useful, actionable advice, field hacks, or exclusive content.
 Amy Landino entices readers (and listeners of her podcast) to sign up to newsletters by offering her list of seven tips for going after the life you want.
 Shayla Raquel does the same by offering her Pre-Publishing checklist via email for all new subscribers.
 Jorden Makelle, from Creative Revolt, offers instant access to her free marketing class for freelance writers upon subscription.
-I offer my Consistent Writer Checklist to my potential subscribers.
-See?
-Offer access to useful, irresistible content that subscribers will gladly give you their email for.
+As a copyeditor, I offer my Story Binder Printables Packet to my potential subscribers because most people that end up on my site are writers and content creators.
+See? if you offer useful, actionable, irresistible content you subscribers will gladly give you their email for access to it.

 Okay, now that you know the basics, lets talk about some of the creative, more exciting aspects of email marketing.